 - Refine your project details and update your draft submission on Devpost.

 Submit your project.

-Aim to submit at least a week early — this will ensure you submitted the complete entry with time to proofread and make edits.
+Aim to submit at least a week early — this will ensure you submitted the complete entry with time to proofread, make edits, and receive feedback from the organizers regarding the eligibility of your submission.
 Remember you can update your submission any time before the deadline.
 Don’t risk it.

 - Create and upload a demo video - Show how your application works, explain how it solves the problem, sell it!

 - Verify your submission meets the requirements of the hackathon and even ask a friend for feedback.